AlexGrek/darkreader/README.md

 `go run ./src`

-If you want to use `secret` as your text directory, and you are on PowerShell like me:
+If you want to use `secret` as your text directory, and you are on PowerShell and Windows like me:

 `$env:TEXT_PATH = 'secret'; go run ./src`